mediaprophet/obsidian-rdf/README.md

 # Semantic Weaver

-**Semantic Weaver** is an Obsidian plugin for managing RDF-based ontologies, annotating notes and canvases with semantic metadata, visualizing RDF graphs, querying data with SPARQL, and exporting RDF-enhanced documentation to MkDocs with optional GitHub deployment.
+**Semantic Weaver** is an Obsidian plugin for managing RDF-based ontologies, annotating notes and canvases with semantic metadata, visualizing RDF graphs and Mermaid diagrams, querying data with SPARQL, and exporting RDF-enhanced documentation to MkDocs with optional GitHub deployment.
 It uses **Context Markup Language (CML)** and **Context Markup Language for Documentation (CMLD)** to add contextual RDF metadata to Markdown notes, addressing ambiguities in unstructured text or linked-data ontologies (e.g., language or regional differences).
 The plugin also supports defining ontologies in Markdown using Markdown-LD syntax.

 ## Features

 - **Ontology Management**:
-  - Load and edit RDF ontologies in Turtle format (`demo/ontology.ttl`) or Markdown-LD (`demo/ontology/*.md`).
+  - Load and edit RDF ontologies in Turtle format (`templates/ontology.ttl`) or Markdown-LD (`templates/ontology/*.md`).
   - Define namespaces (e.g., `ex:`, `doc:`) and terms (e.g., `doc:Document`, `ex:Person`).
   - Create Markdown ontologies via the **Create Markdown Ontology** ribbon icon.
 - **Context Markup Language (CML/CMLD)**: